 The next important thing to consider is the amount of RAM provided by the PC.
 This is another aspect that can be finely tuned if you decide to build your own PC.
 So, what is RAM?

 RAM stands for Random Access Memory and can be thought of as the short-term memory of the computer.
-Although quoted in the same units, GB, as storage, they are two entirely different things.
+Although quoted in the same units, gigabytes (GB), as storage (see below), they are two entirely different things.
 The amount of RAM a PC has will play a vital role in the speed and performance of the computer.
 More RAM usually means faster and better performance.

 How Much Do You Need?

-You can usually get away with 4GB of RAM, but this is definitely on the low end of the scale.
-Ideally, you will want at least 8GB, but there are 16GB options out there as well.
+You can usually just about get away with 4GB of RAM, but this is definitely on the minimum end of the scale.
+Ideally, you will want at least 8GB, but there are 16GB options out there as well, going all the way up to 64GB+.
 The 16GB options will drive the price up quite substantially, and in reality 8GB will be enough for most sim racers.
 It is not as simple as more is always better, but it is a key component, nonetheless.

-There are different types of RAM as well, with a reasonable place to start being known as DDR3 RAM.
-There is also VRAM, which is Video RAM and is what the GPU will use.
-Having more RAM will allow you to run more applications at one time.
-However, you will want to go for more VRAM when you can, as this also tends to correlate with better performance.
+There are different types of RAM as well, with a reasonable place to start being known as DDR3 RAM, although DDR4 and DDR5 will offer better performance.
+Having more, better quality RAM will allow you to run more applications at one time.

 The Speed Counts Too

 It is worth noting that the amount of RAM is not the only thing to consider here.
-There is a speed associated with it as well, which determines how many cycles occur per second, as was the same with the CPUs.
+There is a speed associated with it as well, which determines how many cycles occur per second, as is the same with the CPUs discussed above.
 RAM speed is arguably less important than the capacity, with speeds ranging from 2400 MHz to 3600 MHz being more than enough for most sim racers.

 How Much Storage Do You Need For A Sim Racing PC?

 Storage is what some people get a little confused with RAM.
-Storage is the long-term memory of the PC, and it is where games are downloaded, and files are saved to be accessed at a later date.
-As with most of the components on this list, more storage tends to be better.
-Although there are some extreme options with several terabytes of storage, we won’t be going into much detail about them here.
+Storage is the long-term memory of the PC, and it’s where games are downloaded and files are saved to be accessed at a later date.
+As with most of the components on this list, more tends to be better.

 Not The Same As RAM

 Storage is quoted in GB, and like RAM it handles the information in your game.
-Unlike RAM however, storage is memory that is not wiped when power is lost, and so is used for long-term storage such as game files, which can reach upwards of 100GB, as well as your saves and profiles within the games.
-Loading times will be affected by your storage, so more can make things faster to an extent.
+Unlike RAM however, storage is memory that is not wiped when power is lost, and so it’s used for long-term storage such as game files, which can reach upwards of 100GB, as well as your saves and profiles within games.
+Loading times will be affected by your storage type, rather than by the amount you have.

 Different Types Of Storage

-There are a couple of different types of storage to choose from, namely SSD and HDD.
+There are two different types of storage to choose from, SSD and HDD.
 HDD stands for Hard Drive Disk and is the traditional storage method for PCs.
-SSD is a relatively new technology and stands for Solid State Drive.
-The two options differ in terms of speed, capacity and longevity, and so it is important to consider which option is right for you.
+SSD is a newer technology and it stands for Solid State Drive.
+The two options differ in terms of speed, capacity and longevity, and so it’s important to consider which option is right for you.

 HDDs use a spinning disk to hold memory, while SSDs make use of semiconductor chips and have no moving parts.
-This makes them generally more durable – and much quieter (silent) – than HHDs and less susceptible to physical breakage.
+This makes them generally more durable – and much quieter (silent actually) – than HDDs and less susceptible to physical breakage.
 Although HDDs have a longer lifespan due to the way they write data, you will most likely be able to use your SSD for as long as you need your PC.

 Speed Is Key

-Due to the way that these two storage types physically store data, SSDs are faster than HDDs and are thus a popular option for gamers in general, not just sim racers.
-Although it will vary by application, SSDs can be multiple times faster than HHDs, and you will notice a difference in loading times as well as boot times, and they will help the PC to run smoother overall.
+Due to the way that these two storage types physically store data, SSDs are faster than HDDs and are therefore a popular option for gamers in general, not just sim racers.
+Although it will vary by application, SSDs can be much faster than HDDs, and you will notice a difference in loading times as well as boot times, and they will help the PC to run smoother overall.

 Go For A Mix

 However, the ideal setup will actually involve both of these options.
-Games can take up anywhere from hundreds of megabytes to hundreds of gigabytes of storage, so you have to work out what you are going to need for your specific gaming habits.
+Games can take up anywhere from a few gigabytes to 100GB+, so you have to work out what you are going to need for your specific gaming habits.
 If you plan to play a lot of different racing sims, or if you want to store a lot of photos and videos on your PC as well, you will need plenty of storage.

 Usually, you will want to opt for around 250-500GB of internal SSD, and then you can add more external storage in the future if you need it.
 External HDDs are much cheaper but can be more susceptible to damage than external SSDs.
 Going for a an internal SSD will maximize your speed, and it usually won’t add too much on to the price even at the 500GB level.